Mema Wilda: Background

 Wilda is originally from Samoa.
-Her birth name is Vaimoana Tumema Sesega.
+Her birth name is Vaimoana Tumema Sesega-Peters.
 She started out singing at family functions and then later weddings and Sāmoan functions.
-In 2017, she moved from Samoa to Tāmaki Makaurau (Auckland), New Zealand.
+In 2017, she moved from Samoa to Auckland, New Zealand.
 She also spent some time in New York City.
 She is also a songweriter.
 According to Carlos Norton's article "The Bridge: A harmony of music and family" on Times.co.nz (31 August 2024), Wilda was asked about what drove her to song writing and her answer was "Why not?"

 She has performed on stage with her brother Levi Sesega aka Michael Sesega.
 Her brother formed Samoa's first heavy rock band, The Half Days which grew out of Samoan Alchemist.
 He heads the Levi Lights On Project who had a single "The People Awake" in 2025.

-As of late 2023 she was fronting the band Wilda which has been described as having mainly a psychedelic-folk and rock sound.
+As of 2024 she is fronting the band Mema Wilda & The Dopamen which has been described as having mainly a psychedelic-folk and rock sound.